ardsh/slonik-trpc/README.md

 This can make API creation very easy and flexible, especially for [tRPC](https://github.com/trpc/trpc) queries, while remaining very efficient and secure, thanks to slonik and zod.

+You can think of it like a mini-[hasura](https://hasura.io/) for tRPC.
+It doesn't have nearly as many features as hasura, but it's great if all you need is the flexibility to run some SQL queries in a safe way, and automatically build an API with many features.

 ## Features

 - [x] Declarative [filtering API](https://ardsh.github.io/slonik-trpc/docs/usage-main-features/filtering) (filter creation utils included!)